DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Interface

 PCI-e Interface: This is the other most common form of interface for capture cards.
-PCI-e interfaces are pretty self-explanatory—they’re mostly compatible with PCs.
+PCI-e interfaces are pretty self-explanatory—they’re primarily compatible with PCs.
 This gives you less flexibility than a USB interface capture card.
 However, if you are only planning to stream PC games, this is a better choice because it offers far better bandwidth and image quality.

-Thunderbolt 3: Thunderbolt 3 interfaces are most common on Apple computers and Macbooks.
+Thunderbolt 3: Thunderbolt 3 interfaces are common on Apple computers and Macbooks.
 If you are streaming from an Apple device, you will probably want to get a capture card with this interface.

 Input and Output

 You should also check the cables that your gaming system uses.
 Most use HDMI cables, although a few offer USB ports as well.
-If you’re a gamer, some systems, such as the Nintendo 64, have their own specific cable requirements.
+If you’re a gamer, some systems, such as the Nintendo 64, have their specific cable requirements.

 Image and Video Quality